mj3b/rgds/backlog/ind-aligned-backlog.md

-# IND-aligned Backlog (derived from requirements gaps)
+# IND-aligned Backlog (derived from documented IND requirement gaps)

-> **Backlog artifact (planning):**
+This backlog converts IND webinar requirement gaps into sprint-ready RGDS work items.
-> This backlog converts IND webinar requirements into sprint-ready RGDS work items.
+It is a planning and traceability artifact, not a normative specification.

-> It is a planning and traceability artifact, not a normative specification.
-Items may be completed, superseded, or archived as the RGDS schema and documentation evolve.
+See: `evaluation/ind-requirements-gap-log.md` for source gap traceability.

 ---

-## P0 — Add IND / Regulatory Interaction decision pattern + example
+## P0-BL-001 — Add IND / Regulatory Interaction decision pattern + example
 *(pre-IND pause, questions, outcomes)*

 - Status: Planned